mahmoudimus/ac/README.md

 	* `confluence-reference-plugin` - a reference implementation of some SPI interfaces for Confluence
 * `crowd-support` - support for Atlassian Connect in products that use Atlassian Crowd
 * `docs` - a Node.js project for generating [the developer documentation](https://connect.atlassian.com)
-* `integration-tests` - integration tests for the plugin
 * `jira` - the parent of all JIRA-specific modules
 	* `jira-reference-plugin` - a reference implementation of some SPI interfaces for JIRA
 * `modules` - bean representations of add-on JSON descriptor elements
 * `plugin` - groups the other modules and [`atlassian-connect-js`](https://bitbucket.org/atlassian/atlassian-connect-js) into a plugin
+* `tests` - the parent of all non-product-specific test modules
+    * `integration-tests` - integration tests for the plugin
     * `plugin-lifecycle-tests` - wired tests for the plugin lifecycle, requiring plugin uninstallation
     * `test-support-plugin` - a collection of utility classes for unit and integration testing
     * `wired-tests` - wired tests for the plugin

 ### Branches